Claude Opus 4.7 vs Opus 4.6: Should You Switch?

 - CursorBench: 70% vs. 58%

+The behavioral shift underneath these numbers is what matters most operationally.
 Opus 4.7 catches its own logical faults during the planning phase and verifies outputs before reporting back.
 Opus 4.6 did not do this reliably.
-For teams running production coding agents, this is the difference between a model that needs checking and one that checks itself.
+Independent testing from enterprise engineering teams confirms the production coding quality gap is real and consistent.

 Verdict: If coding agents, code review, or multi-file engineering work is your primary use case, the upgrade is worth it on this difference alone.